CG-F15-20-Rutgers/UnityProjects/BAssignments/B1/readme.txt

    * Part 3: Navigate humanoid robots around the map
       * Features:
          * Combining the two features above, we have a group of robots that are able to navigate around the world in a natural way, with smooth animations.
+		 * As an added bonus, when moving robots around the scene, holding shift while clicking will make the robots run.
+Clicking without shift will still move the robots, albeit at a slower pace.

 Extra Credit Attempts: